dagger/dagger/docs/tutorials/oy1q7-write-extensions-nodejs.md

 ---
-slug: /oy1q7/writing_extensions_nodejs
+slug: /oy1q7/write-extensions-nodejs
 displayed_sidebar: "0.3"
 ---

-# Writing a new project with NodeJS (Javascript or Typescript)
+# Write an Extension for a NodeJS Project

 Say we are creating a new project called `foo`.
 It will have